 Generously listed as 5-feet, 8-inches tall, Guerrero wasn’t the imposing figure WCW was looking for at the time.
 The company, at least on TV, was a home for giants.
 Hulk Hogan, Paul Wight, Kevin Nash, Goldberg, and Scott Hall were all part of the main-event scene in WCW.
 It didn’t matter how talented Eddie was — he wasn’t getting near the main event for any extended period of time.

 He held the WCW cruiserweight title and the US championship.
 But that was it.
 Eddie and his compatriots — Malenko, Benoit, and Perry Saturn — were banging their heads against the glass ceiling.
 They were also watching their friend Chris Jericho make a splash in WWE, and when they had the chance to jump ship from WCW in 2000, they never looked back.

 Guerrero and company debuted as The Radicalz (see, they’re edgy because they spelled their faction name with a ‘Z’), but Eddie broke out when he teamed up with Chyna, and the WWE creative team allowed Eddie to just sort of be Eddie on TV.
 He showed flashes of the brilliance of his later “Lie.
 Cheat.
 Steal.” gimmick, and he was still brilliant in the ring against the brand-new competition.
-He was the unlikely breakout star from the Radicalz, but in WWE there was no glass ceiling for him.
+He was the unlikely breakout star from the Radicalz, but there was no glass ceiling for him in WWE.
 The sky was the limit.